 It’s puzzling, because David Vitale, Starward’s founder, is the most open and transparent whisky founder you’ll come across.
 Get him talking about whisky and what they do at Starward, from the triumphs right through to the mistakes, and it’s hard to get him to stop.
 The dozens of frank, honest, in-depth interviews he’s conducted (probably well over a hundred, Google them) with everyone from whisky bloggers to New York Times’ journalists bears testament to that.

 But will this ‘strong’ new whisky be bold enough to win over the sceptics?
-I’m not quite sure.
-But hey, if the sceptics are game, at least they can actually try this and decide for themselves.
+Hey, if the sceptics are game, at least they can actually try this and decide for themselves.